Wildlife

 Narrow-headed Gartersnake, Thamnophis rufipunctatus.
 Photo: secteri, iNaturalist, CC BY.

-For field ID, look for gray, greenish tan, tan, or brown with paired dark spots along the back that fade toward the tail; pale cream to light gray with two parallel rows of dark blotches.
-Typical habitat includes clear, rocky streams and rivers, ranging from Arizona Upland Sonoran desert scrub to Petran montane conifer forest.
+This is one of the more aquatic gartersnakes here.
+Look for gray, greenish tan, tan, or brown coloring with paired dark spots that fade toward the tail, plus a pale underside marked by two parallel rows of dark blotches.
+Clear rocky streams and rivers are the setting to match.

 Key detailWhat to look for